Own Boyd’s City Express Local Stamp –

 Local stamps are a neat corner of philatelic history.
 They’re stamps that were issued by local posts (for city delivery), independent mail routes and services, express companies, and other private posts that competed with or supplemented official government services.

 Boyd’s City Express was one of America’s earliest local posts, founded in 1844.
 They handled delivery for several independent mail companies within New York City.
 The company endured years of harassment by the US Post Office Department, but remained in operation for over 40 years.
 Mr. Boyd ran the company until his death in 1859.
-His 17-year-old son, John T. Boyd, Jr. briefly took over and issued this stamp in 1860, before selling the company to William and Mary Blackham.
+His 17-year-old son, John T. Boyd, Jr. briefly took over and issued one stamp (#20L15) in 1860, before selling the company to William and Mary Blackham.
+The stamps produced after 1860 are known as the Blackham Issues – and #20L16 is the first one.
 The Blackhams changed the name to Boyd’s City Dispatch in 1874 and Boyd’s Dispatch in 1878.
 They operated the post until 1885.

 This Boyd’s City Express stamp is a piece of philatelic history you’ll want to add to your collection – order yours today.